stfbk/PILLAR/README.md

 - **Impact Assessment and Control Measures**: Assess the impact of identified privacy threats and suggest control measures based on the [privacy patterns](https://privacypatterns.org/) website.
-- **Report Generation**: Download a comprehensive report of the privacy threat modeling of the application.
+- **Report Generation**: Download a comprehensive report on the privacy threat modeling of the application.

 ## Citation